 Database Row Limits

 Google Analytics uses database tables to store all the information it gathers for reports.
 Each table has a row limit.
-At last count, the limit was 50,000 rows.
-This means that each table can hold up to 50,000 unique entries.
+At last count, the limit was 50,000 rows for standard (free) Google Analytics customers and 75,000 rows for Google Analytics 360 (paid).

 - A URL is visited and data for the pageview is received (eg. which URL was viewed, how long was spent on the page, etc.)

 - Google Analytics checks to see whether a row for this URL has already been entered in the database

 - If it has, it adds the data to the existing entry

 - If it has not, it creates a new row